The Chronicles of Prydain: The Book of Three (1964)

 Taran, a young boy in his early or mid-teens, lives with his mentor Dallben, a 379 year old enchanter, and the aged farmer and retired warrior Coll, son of Collfrewr.
 Named "Assistant Pig-Keeper," Taran is charged with caring for Hen Wen, a magical white pig.
-Quickly losing the pig and following it into a forest, Taran meets Prince Gwydion, son of the High King of Prydain, who hopes to consult the white pig's prophetic visions.
+Quickly losing the pig and following it into a forest, Taran meets Prince Gwydion, son of the High King of Prydain, who hopes to consult Hen Wen's prophetic visions.
 After befriending a creature called Gurgi, Taran is captured by the "Cauldron-Born," the undead warriors of the Horned King.
 Escaping imprisonment, Taran finds the legendary sword Dyrnwyn and befriends Eilonwy, a princess from a family of enchantresses, and Fflewddur Fflam, a king by birth who chooses to be a bard.
-Together, the new companions (later joined by a dwarf named Doli) determine to stop the plans of the Horned king and his master Arawn, Lord of the Land of Death.
+Together, the new companions (later joined by the dwarf Doli) determine to stop the plans of the Horned king and his master Arawn, Lord of the Land of Death.